CANADA RESEARCH CHAIRS

 Amro Zayed (Biology) – Tier 2 York Research Chair in Genomics

 Professor Zayed’s research group sequences the genomes of thousands of bees to identify mutations that influence their economically and ecologically relevant traits.
-Zayed’s program aims to improve the health of Canadian honey bees, which will increase the sustainability and security of Canada’s food supply.
+Professor Zayed’s program aims to improve the health of Canadian honey bees, which will increase the sustainability and security of Canada’s food supply.